winstondu/Music-Player-Demo/README.md

    - **Design rationale**: While scrolling works well for single-line primary information (the title), implementing marquee for both lines would create visual chaos with multiple simultaneously scrolling elements
    - The artist name is secondary information - users primarily identify songs by their title
    - Truncation provides a cleaner, more stable visual experience that doesn't distract from the main controls

+## Null Track State Handling
+When no track is currently loaded (`currentTrack` is nil), AudioWidget gracefully degrades to prevent inappropriate interactions while maintaining visual consistency.

+### Display States

+**TrackDisplayView**:
+- Shows placeholder artwork (gray rounded rectangle with music note icon)
+- Displays "No Track" as the title text
+- Displays "Select a track to play" as the artist text
+- Maintains normal styling and layout

+**TimelineSlider**:
+- Shows 0:00 for both current time and duration
+- Progress bar and knob positioned at the start
+- Maintains normal visual appearance

+**Control Buttons**:
+- All buttons maintain their normal visual appearance
+- No opacity changes or visual dimming applied

+### Interaction Behavior

+The widget uses `.allowsHitTesting(false)` to selectively disable interaction with track-specific controls:

+**Disabled Controls** (when no track is loaded):
+- **TimelineSlider**: Non-interactive - dragging the knob has no effect
+- **Skip Previous/Next**: Non-interactive - tapping has no effect
+- **Play/Pause**: Non-interactive - tapping has no effect
+- **Favorite**: Non-interactive - tapping has no effect

+**Active Control** (always interactive):
+- **Repeat Icon**: Fully interactive regardless of track state
+  - **Rationale**: Repeat is a playback preference setting, not a per-track action
+  - Users should be able to configure repeat mode before playback begins